mikfre1/fss-se-transformers-analysis/README.md

 #### Select two of the three test placement implementations you proposed above.
 Where would they place automatically-generated tests for the src/transformers/generation/utils.py file?
 Name-based matching: src/transformers/generation/utils.py and tests/transformers/generation/test_utils.py
 Logical coupling: Place tests in the file that historically changes most with utils.py, e.g., tests/transformers/generation/test_generation.py if commits show frequent joint changes.

+## LLM Prompts
+Using pydriller to mine git commits from 2023-01-01 and save as a csv file.

+Words related to fix, bug, error, issue

+Generate a Plot showing the occurance of the following Keywords ["fix", "fixes", "fixed", "bug", "bugs", "issue", "issues", "error", "errors", "defect", "defects", "fault", "faults", "hotfix", "patch", "fail", "fails", "failed", "failing", "failure",]

+Plot defect related commmits per month.

+Calculate and visualize CC and LoC.